Understanding Food Packaging Symbols

 In common with all food labelling any product positively labelled as Halal or Kosher must not be misleading, and should adhere to the correct ingredient and preparation guidelines.

-Nutritional symbols
+Nutritional Symbols

 The main objective of nutritional symbols is to improve public health.
 Without proper labelling on processed and pre-packed foods, it's hard for customers to make informed choices about what they're eating.